MicrosoftDocs/architecture-center/docs/example-scenario/aks-agic/aks-agic-content.md

 #### Network security

 - Create a [private endpoint](https://azure.microsoft.com/services/private-link/) for any PaaS service used by AKS workloads such as Key Vault, Service Bus, or Azure SQL Database so that the traffic between the applications and these services isn't exposed to the public internet.
 For more information, see [What is Azure Private Link](/azure/private-link/private-link-overview).
 - Configure your Kubernetes Ingress resource to expose workloads via HTTPS and use a separate subdomain and digital certificate for each tenant.
-The [Application Gateway Ingress Controller (AGIC)](https://docs.microsoft.com/en-us/azure/application-gateway/ingress-controller-overview) will automatically configure the [Azure Application Gateway](/azure/application-gateway/overview) listener for secure socket layer (SSL) termination.
+The [Application Gateway Ingress Controller (AGIC)](/azure/application-gateway/ingress-controller-overview) will automatically configure the [Azure Application Gateway](/azure/application-gateway/overview) listener for secure socket layer (SSL) termination.
 - Configure [Azure Application Gateway](/azure/application-gateway/overview) to use a [Web Application Firewall Policy](/azure/application-gateway/waf-overview) to protect public-facing workloads running on AKS from malicious attacks.
 - For integration with existing virtual networks or on-premises networks, use Azure CNI networking in AKS.
 This network model also allows greater separation of resources and controls in an enterprise environment.
 - Use network policies to segregate and secure intra-service communications by controlling which components can communicate with each other.
 By default, all pods in a Kubernetes cluster can send and receive traffic without limitations.
 To improve security, you can use Azure Network Policies or Calico Network Policies to define rules that control the traffic flow between different microservices.
-For more information, see [Network Policy](https://docs.microsoft.com/en-us/azure/aks/use-network-policies).
+For more information, see [Network Policy](/azure/aks/use-network-policies).
 - Don't expose remote connectivity to your AKS nodes.
 Create a bastion host, or jump box, in a management virtual network.
 Use the bastion host to securely route traffic into your AKS cluster to remote management tasks.
-- Consider using a [private AKS cluster](https://docs.microsoft.com/en-us/azure/aks/private-clusters) in your production environment or at least secure access to the API server using <a href="https://docs.microsoft.com/en-us/azure/aks/api-server-authorized-ip-ranges">authorized IP address ranges</a> in Azure Kubernetes Service.
+- Consider using a [private AKS cluster](/azure/aks/private-clusters) in your production environment or at least secure access to the API server using [authorized IP address ranges](/azure/aks/api-server-authorized-ip-ranges) in Azure Kubernetes Service.

 #### Authentication and authorization

 - Deploy AKS clusters with Azure AD integration.
-For more information, see [AKS-managed Azure Active Directory integration](https://docs.microsoft.com/en-us/azure/aks/managed-aad).
+For more information, see [AKS-managed Azure Active Directory integration](/azure/aks/managed-aad).
 Using Azure AD centralizes the identity management component.
 Any change in user account or group status is automatically updated in access to the AKS cluster.
 Use [Roles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole) or [ClusterRoles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole) and [Bindings](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#rolebinding-and-clusterrolebinding) to scope users or groups to the least number of permissions needed.
 - Use Kubernetes RBAC to define the permissions that users or groups have to resources in the cluster.
 Create roles and bindings that assign the least number of permissions required.
-[Integrate Kubernetes RBAC with Azure AD](https://docs.microsoft.com/en-us/azure/aks/azure-ad-rbac) so any change in user status or group membership is automatically updated and access to cluster resources is current.
+[Integrate Kubernetes RBAC with Azure AD](/azure/aks/azure-ad-rbac) so any change in user status or group membership is automatically updated and access to cluster resources is current.
 - Use Azure RBAC to define the minimum required permissions that users or groups have to AKS resources in one or more subscriptions.
-Fore more information, see [Kubernetes RBAC](https://docs.microsoft.com/en-us/azure/aks/operator-best-practices-identity#use-kubernetes-role-based-access-control-kubernetes-rbac) and [Use Azure RBAC for Kubernetes authorization](https://docs.microsoft.com/en-us/azure/aks/manage-azure-rbac).
+Fore more information, see [Kubernetes RBAC](/azure/aks/operator-best-practices-identity#use-kubernetes-role-based-access-control-kubernetes-rbac) and [Use Azure RBAC for Kubernetes authorization](/azure/aks/manage-azure-rbac).

-- Consider using [AAD Pod Identity](https://docs.microsoft.com/en-us/azure/aks/use-azure-ad-pod-identity) to assign a managed identity for Azure resource to individual microservices that they can use to access managed resources like Azure Key Vault, SQL Database, Service Bus and Cosmos DB, without the need to store and retrieve use connection strings or credentials from Kubernetes secrets.
+- Consider using [AAD Pod Identity](/azure/aks/use-azure-ad-pod-identity) to assign a managed identity for Azure resource to individual microservices that they can use to access managed resources like Azure Key Vault, SQL Database, Service Bus and Cosmos DB, without the need to store and retrieve use connection strings or credentials from Kubernetes secrets.
-- Consider using the [Secret Store CSI Driver for Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/general/key-vault-integrate-kubernetes) to access secrets such as credentials and connections strings from Kay Vault rather than from Kubernetes secrets.
+- Consider using the [Secret Store CSI Driver for Azure Key Vault](/azure/key-vault/general/key-vault-integrate-kubernetes) to access secrets such as credentials and connections strings from Kay Vault rather than from Kubernetes secrets.
 - Consider using [Dapr Secrets Stores](https://v1-rc2.docs.dapr.io/developing-applications/building-blocks/secrets/secrets-overview/) building block with the [Azure Key Vault store with Managed Identities on Kubernetes](https://v1-rc2.docs.dapr.io/operations/components/setup-secret-store/supported-secret-stores/azure-keyvault-managed-identity/) to retrieve secrets like credentials and connection strings from Key Vault.

 #### Workload and cluster

 - Securing access to the Kubernetes API-Server is one of the most important things you can do to secure your cluster.
 Integrate Kubernetes role-based access control (Kubernetes RBAC) with Azure Active Directory to control access to the API server.
 These controls let you secure AKS the same way that you secure access to your Azure subscriptions.
 - Limit access to actions that containers can perform.
 Use [Pod Security Policy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/) to enable fine-grained authorization of pod creation and updates.
 Provide the least number of permissions and avoid the use of root / privileged escalation.
-For more best practices, see [Secure pod access to resources](https://docs.microsoft.com/en-us/azure/aks/developer-best-practices-pod-security#secure-pod-access-to-resources).
+For more best practices, see [Secure pod access to resources](/azure/aks/developer-best-practices-pod-security#secure-pod-access-to-resources).
 - Whenever possible, avoid running containers as root user.
 - Use the [AppArmor](https://kubernetes.io/docs/tutorials/clusters/apparmor/) Linux kernel security module to limit the actions that containers can do.
 - Regularly upgrade your AKS clusters to the latest Kubernetes version to take advantage of new features and bug fixes.
 - AKS automatically downloads and installs security fixes on each Linux node, but it doesn't automatically reboot the node if necessary.
 Use [kured](https://github.com/weaveworks/kured) to watch for pending reboots, cordon and drain nodes, and finally apply updates.
 For Windows Server nodes, regularly run an AKS upgrade operation to safely cordon and drain pods and deploy updated nodes.
 - Consider using HTTPS and gRPC secure transport protocols for all intra-pod communications and using a more advanced authentication mechanism that does not require to send the plain credentials on every request, like OAuth or JWT.
-Secure intra-service communication can be achieved by leveraging a service mesh like [Istio](https://istio.io/), [Linkerd](https://linkerd.io/), [Consul](https://www.consul.io/), and [Open Service Mesh](https://openservicemesh.io/) or using [Dapr](https://v1-rc2.docs.dapr.io/developing-applications/building-blocks/service-invocation/service-invocation-overview/).
+Secure intra-service communication can be achieved by leveraging a service mesh like [Istio](https://istio.io/), [Linkerd](https://linkerd.io/), [Consul](https://www.consul.io/), or [Open Service Mesh](https://openservicemesh.io/), or by using [Dapr](https://v1-rc2.docs.dapr.io/developing-applications/building-blocks/service-invocation/service-invocation-overview/).

 #### Container Registry

 - Scan your container images for vulnerabilities, and only deploy images that have passed validation.
 Regularly update the base images and application runtime, then redeploy workloads in the AKS cluster.
 Your deployment workflow should include a process to scan container images using tools such as [Twistlock](https://www.twistlock.com/) or [Aqua](https://www.aquasec.com/), and then only allow verified images to be deployed.
 - As you use base images for application images, use automation to build new images when the base image is updated.
 As those base images typically include security fixes, update any downstream application container images.
-For more information about base image updates, see [Automate image builds on base image update with Azure Container Registry Tasks](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-tutorial-base-image-update).
+For more information about base image updates, see [Automate image builds on base image update with Azure Container Registry Tasks](/azure/container-registry/container-registry-tutorial-base-image-update).

 ### Performance considerations

 Although the performance considerations are not fully pertaining to multitenancy in AKS, we believe they are essential requirements when deploying this solution:

 - For low latency workloads, consider deploying a dedicated node pool in a proximity placement group.
 When deploying your application in Azure, spreading Virtual Machine (VM) instances across regions or availability zones creates network latency, which may impact the overall performance of your application.
 A proximity placement group is a logical grouping used to make sure Azure compute resources are physically located close to each other.
 Some applications like gaming, engineering simulations, and high-frequency trading (HFT) require low latency and tasks that complete quickly.
-For high-performance computing (HPC) scenarios such as these, consider using [proximity placement groups](https://docs.microsoft.com/en-us/azure/virtual-machines/co-location#proximity-placement-groups) (PPG) for your cluster's node pools.
+For high-performance computing (HPC) scenarios such as these, consider using [proximity placement groups](/azure/virtual-machines/co-location#proximity-placement-groups) (PPG) for your cluster's node pools.
 - Always use smaller container images as it helps you to create faster builds.
 Smaller images are also less vulnerable to attack vectors because of a reduced attack surface.
 - Use Kubernetes autoscaling to dynamically scale out the number of worker nodes of an AKS cluster when the traffic increases.
 With [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) and cluster autoscaler, node and pod volumes get adjusted dynamically in real-time to match the traffic condition and avoid downtimes due to capacity issues.
-For more information, see [Automatically scale a cluster to meet application demands on Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/cluster-autoscaler).
+For more information, see [Automatically scale a cluster to meet application demands on Azure Kubernetes Service (AKS)](/azure/aks/cluster-autoscaler).

 ### Availability and reliability considerations